Bartholomey/the_lake_redoubt/julija/the_resignation_part_one.md

 Suddenly I realize I am already there, and we are about to traverse the water.
 I burst into tears, “I broke the Keeper, Julija, I broke the Keeper!”
 The cracked, open-mouthed Keeper with visible distress in her eyes is being kept upright by two golems on the edge of the vessel.
 Still on my feet, I grab Julija’s skirt with both hands and continue to implore her: “I don’t want to be hanged.
 I don’t want to be hanged.
 I don’t want to be hanged.”
 When it’s time to disembark, I fall on my knees, sobbing, and grab Julija’s right leg.
 She doesn’t move.

-Everything has come to a halt.
+Everything comes to a halt.